sinanuygunn/blender_quick_reference/README.md

 # Blender Quick Reference Add-on

-The Blender Quick Reference add-on is designed to streamline the process of importing images from your clipboard directly into Blender as reference images.
+This Add-on is designed to streamline the process of importing images from your clipboard directly into Blender as reference images.
 This add-on supports copying images directly from any browser via right-click and pasting them into Blender, as well as pasting links from the clipboard to import the corresponding images.

 ## Features